Josakko/MetadataInjector/README.md

 # MetadataInjector
-Metadata injector made using ffmpeg
+Metadata injector made using ffmpeg, used for injecting duration metadata tag

 ## Usage